ofa-/stopcovid-android/README.md

 _Extended_ StopCovid app, featuring:

-- notifications on "ping"
 - proximity info screen
+- proximity notifications
+- proximity data availability
+- venues QR code screens
-- ui beautification
+- one-click attestations
+- no "maintenance" mode

 This repo is a fork of [upstream gitlab][upstream] `stopcovid-android` and is compatible with [StopCovid][StopCovid].